UpstreamInno/guardian_client/README.md

 * It enforces user privacy and anonymity
 * It can be integrated to healthcare systems doing widescale testing.

-Furthermore, it serves to reinforce and remind the user of the important instructions we have been given from healthcare professionals, e.g. social distancing and hand-washing hygiene.

-*People have to stop focusing on maps!
-Maps are not important.
-What is important is who you might have bumped into before you knew you were sick.*

-*Real time reporting is also not going to work.
-People will report they are sick from their home usually - and they've already been sick for a day or so.*
+Some key points:
+* **Alerts are calls-to-action**.
+They ask the user to do a self-inspection.
+They remind the user to follow instructions - social distance, handwashing, etc. They ask you to report if you are sick.
+* **Maps are not that important** - we have to stop staring at maps.
+What is important your historic location track - who were you close to, and who was close to you.
+* **Real time is not important** - If someone starts to feel ill, they usually will make there way to their home before they report this.
+So the location of report is not that critical.

+Some key assumptions:
+* **People want to do the right thing**, when they are sick they will stay home,
+* **If given the opportunity** they would be willing to anonymously warn others who they might have put at risk.

 # Specifications
 * [Client Application](https://github.com/tomjoro/guardian/blob/master/specifications/application.md)